-It’s really important that you get advice from an immigration specialist before your interview.
+It’s really important that you get advice from an immigration specialist.
 Your case is more likely to be successful if the evidence you have is prepared properly - it’s hard to do this on your own.

 As an asylum seeker, you might be entitled to legal aid (depending on your savings and income).
 If you get legal aid, you won’t have to pay for legal advice.
 If you’re eligible, don’t let anyone charge you - you’ll spend money for no reason.

 You should ask your legal adviser to help you with your questionnaire.
 You’ll need to return the questionnaire by the deadline on your letter.
 You can ask for more time if you need longer to complete the questionnaire or to find legal advice.

 It’s a chance for you to tell the Home Office more about your background.

 The questionnaire will include questions about:

 why you’re afraid of returning to your home country

 which countries you passed through to get to the UK

 Your letter should tell you whether you need to fill in the questionnaire instead of going to an interview or before you go to your interview.

 If you’ve been invited to an asylum interview